signaturit/java-sdk/README.md

 =====================
 This package is a JAVA wrapper around the Signaturit API.
 If you didn't read the documentation yet, maybe it's time to take a look [here](https://docs.signaturit.com/).

-You'll need at least JAVA 1.6 to use this package.
+You'll need at least JAVA 1.7 to use this package.

 Configuration
 -------------

 The recommended way to install the SDK is through [Maven](https://maven.apache.org/).

-Add the dependencies to you pom.xml :
+Add the dependencies to your pom.xml :
 ```xml
 <dependency>
   <groupId>com.signaturit.api</groupId>